-The USGS has continuously operated the Okanogan mainstem stream gage at Tonasket for the last 90 years.
-Historic average monthly discharge at this location is displayed by averaging two decades per hydrograph (Figure 6).
-In 2019, below-normal precipitation and below-normal air temperatures early in the calendar year allowed the snowpack to melt gradually.
-The gradual runoff, combined with a low snowpack in both the Canadian and US portions of the Okanogan Subbasin resulted in a 2019 peak flow that was only 64% of the average peak flow for the 90 year period of record.
-The USGS has also cooperatively operated seven stream gages in tributaries to the Okanogan River from 2014 to 2019.
-Peak flows for these tributaries were all below the 'normal' (5 years of data) range, as shown in Figure 7.
-Base flows were in the 'normal' range.
-Additional trends in water quantity are presented in Appendix E
+The USGS has continuously operated the Okanogan mainstem stream gage at Tonasket for the last 93 years.
+Historic average monthly discharge at this location is displayed by averaging two decades per hydrograph (Figure 6) and highlights the current water year 2022.
+In the 2022 water year, a rare fall flood event occurred causing the highest annual peak discharge ever recorded outside the normal high flow months of April to June for the 93-year period of record.

+All precipitation that caused the Similkameen to flood originated in the Cascade Mountains of southern British Columbia and northern Washington, while none of it fell in the Okanogan River subbasin.
+Belownormal precipitation and snowpack in the United States portion of the Okanogan River subbasin resulted in a reduced spring runoff period for small streams as observed at seven cooperatively operated USGS stream gages in tributaries to the Okanogan River which have been operated from 2014-2022.
+Maximum daily mean flows for these tributaries were all below the 'normal' (9 years of data) range, as shown in Figure 7.
+Base flows were also below the 'normal' range (Figure 8).
+Additional trends in water quantity are presented in Appendix E.